Teresa Teng: Influences

 Teng credits Chinese folk songs and music as a major influence on her musical career, which she often grew up listening to.
 As a young child, Teng was exposed to music by her music-loving parents.
-She learned peking opera through her father, while her mother introduced her to huangmei opera, accompanying her to opera houses and encouraging Teng to sing in that style by purchasing songbooks for her.
-Alongside regional and folk styles, Teng was also influenced by shidaiqu and the Japanese music.
+Teng learned Peking opera through her father, while her mother introduced her to Huangmei opera, accompanying her to opera houses and encouraging Teng to sing in that style by purchasing songbooks for her.
+Alongside regional and folk styles, Teng was also influenced by shidaiqu and Japanese music.
+In addition to music, Teng was an admirer of Florence Nightingale, Xi Shi, and Lin Daiyu.